Wildlife Guide: Maned Wolf

 This jaguar is having an afternoon rest on a river bank.
 The big cats are more active at night.
 Take an evening game tour.
 Image: ©Shlomic⎮dreamstime.com

-Fazenda San Francisco: Located 22 miles (36 km) northwest of of the city of Miranda on the banks of the Miranda river, Fazenda San Francisco is a working ranch, rice farm, and eco-tourism lodge.
-It is also a popular "day-trip" destination for the locals, so the family oriented restaurant may be crowded, but do not let that stop you.
-There are comfortable accommodations for up to 40, a swimming pool, and even a museum.
-The owners put great emphasis on wildlife watching and provide opportunities for viewing on both land and river, day and evening.
-The best time for maned wolves is early morning, but be sure to try your luck spotting a jaguar on night game tour.
+Fazenda San Francisco: Located 22 miles (36 km) northwest of the city of Miranda on the banks of the Miranda River, Fazenda San Francisco is a working ranch, rice farm, and eco-tourism lodge.
+It is also a popular "day trip" destination for the locals.
+Their family-oriented restaurant may be crowded, but do not let that stop you.

 The Brazilian Cerrado,